Howard A. Coffin

 Howard Aldridge Coffin (June 11, 1877 – February 28, 1956) was a politician from the U.S. state of Michigan.
+Alongside Harold F. Youngblood, he remains the last Republican to represent any part of Detroit in congress, as of 2024.
+Both men were elected in the Republican wave year of 1946, only to lose re-election two years later in 1948.

 Biography

 Coffin was born in Middleborough, Massachusetts and attended the Vermont Academy at Saxtons River.
 He graduated from Brown University, Providence, Rhode Island, in 1901 and was a teacher in the Providence Friends School that same year.

 He worked as a representative for the book publishers, Ginn & Company, 1901-1911; controller, Warren Motor Car Company, Detroit, Michigan, 1911-1913; manager, Firestone Tire and Rubber Company, of Michigan, 1913-1918; secretary, Detroit Pressed Steel Company, 1918-1921; assistant to president, Cadillac Motor Company, of Detroit, 1921-1925; vice president and later president, White Star Refining Company, 1925-1933; general manager, Socony-Vacuum Oil Company, 1933–1946.

 In 1946, Coffin was elected as a Republican to the United States House of Representatives from Michigan's 13th congressional district, defeating former Representative Clarence J. McLeod in the Republican primary and going on to defeat incumbent Democrat George D. O'Brien in the general election.
 Coffin served in the 80th Congress, from January 3, 1947 to January 3, 1949.
 In a re-match, Coffin lost to O'Brien in the general election of 1948.

 Coffin organized the Industrial Service Bureau in Washington, D.C., and was a business consultant until his retirement in 1954.
 He died in Washington, D.C., in 1956 and is interred in Woodlawn Cemetery, Detroit, Michigan.